Bowero/simple-tcp-server/README.md

                    (default: 3490)
 -b / --backlog     How many connections to accept in queue
                    (default: 10)
+-bs / --buffersize The size of the buffer of the incoming messages
+                   (default: 256)
 -h / --help        Show this information
 -v / --version     Show the current version of simple-tcp-server
 ```